tatonka21/bacontools/README.md

 >ImageValidator -m "/badfiles/"
 >ImageValidator --move-to "/badfiles/"
 ```
 Move all corrupted images to the specified folder.
-Mutually exclusive with --copy-to and --delete.
+Can't use with neither --copy-to nor --delete.

 ```sh
 >ImageValidator -c "/badfiles/"
 >ImageValidator --copy-to "/badfiles/"
 ```
 Copy all corrupted images to the specified folder.
-Mutually exclusive with --move-to and --delete.
+Can't use with neither --move-to nor --delete.

 ```sh
 >ImageValidator --delete
 ```
 Delete all corrupted images.
-Mutually exclusive with --move-to and --copy-to.
+Can't use with neither --move-to nor --copy-to.

 ```sh
 >ImageValidator --progress-step 100
 ```
 Define how frequently will progress be announced.
+Default is 100.

 ```sh
 >ImageValidator --retain-folders